jbandu/COBOL-Legacy-Benchmark-Suite/README.md

 - **LLM Translation Training Pairs**: Create benchmark translations to modern languages like Java or C#.
 - **Fine-Tuning LLMs**: Use the project to enhance the capabilities of LLM translation tools in handling complex legacy codebases.
 - **Community Contribution**: Encourage collaboration within the COBOL modernization community to improve and expand the benchmark.

+## Modern Reference Implementation

+The `modern_app` directory contains a FastAPI service that reimagines the legacy COBOL workflows using Python, SQLModel, and background batch tasks.
+It exposes REST endpoints for portfolio CRUD operations, online inquiries, and batch-style reporting to demonstrate how the documented user journeys translate into a contemporary architecture.

 ## License